echoghi/argilac/README.md

 # ⚡️ Argilac ⚡️

-A crypto trading bot that automates buying and selling based on TradingView alerts.
+A crypto trading bot that automates trades based on TradingView alerts.

 ## Setup Instructions